wolfSSL/wolfssl-examples/tls/README.md

-In general, the naming convention of these files mean that if a file is named in the form `X-Y.c`, then it's a copy of `X.c` intended to demonstrate Y. The exceptions being `server-tls.c` and `client-tls.c`, as noted above.
-Furthermore, the files is formated such that using a diff tool such as `vimdiff` to compare `X-Y.c` to `X.c` should highlight only the relevant changes required to convert `X.c` into `X-Y.c`
+In general, the naming convention of these files mean that if a file is named in the form `X-Y.c`, then it's a copy of `X.c` intended to demonstrate Y. The exceptions being `server-tls.c` and `client-tls.c`, which are based on the `*-tcp.c` files as noted above.
+Furthermore, the files are formated such that using a diff tool such as `vimdiff` to compare `X-Y.c` to `X.c` should highlight only the relevant changes required to convert `X.c` into `X-Y.c`

 The files in this directory are presented to you in hopes that they are useful, especially as a basic starting point.
 It is fully recognized that these